Who Sent That Text Message?

 Our text message scam checker lets you simply enter the phone number and we'll tell you if other people have reported it as a scam.
 No technical knowledge needed.

-If you're wondering "is this text a scam?" and discover it is, you can easily report it to warn other grandparents and families in your community.
+If you're wondering "is this text a scam?" and discover it is, you can easily report it to warn other families in your community.

 We never ask for your personal information.
 Your phone number searches are completely private and secure.